MicrosoftDocs/power-automate-docs/articles/desktop-flows/debugging-flow.md

 ## Power Automate Desktop reserved keywords

-A certain amount of words are being used in the core of Power Automate Desktop and can't be used during development in variables, UI elements or images.
+A certain amount of words are being used in the core of Power Automate Desktop and can't be used during development in the variable names.
 The list of these words is displayed below.

 |<!-- --> |<!-- --> |<!-- --> |<!-- --> |